 With respect to a significant portion of our call-based and pay-per-click advertising services, the amount payable to our distribution partners will be calculated at the end of a calendar month, with a payment period following the delivery of the phone calls or click-throughs.
-These services constituted the majority of revenues for the three months ended March 31, 2013 and 2014.
+These services constituted the majority of revenues for the three months ended March 31, 2014 and 2015.
 We generally receive payment from advertisers in close proximity to the timing of the corresponding payments to the distribution partners who provide placement for the listings.
 In certain cases, payments to distribution partners are paid in advance or are fixed in advance based on a guaranteed minimum amount of usage delivered.
-We have no corresponding payments to distribution partners related to our proprietary web site revenues.
+We have no corresponding payments to distribution partners related to our proprietary website traffic revenues.

 Nearly all of the reseller partner arrangements are billed on a monthly basis following the month of our phone call or click-through delivery.
 This payment structure results in our advancement of monies to the distribution partners who have provided the corresponding placements of the listings.
 For these services, reseller partner payments are generally received two to four weeks following payment to the distribution partners.
-We expect that in the future periods, if the amounts from our reseller partner arrangements account for a greater percentage of our operating activity, working capital requirements will increase as a result.
+We also have payment arrangements with advertising agencies whereby we receive payment after the agency's advertiser pays the agency, which is generally between 60 and 120 days or longer, following the delivery of services.
+We expect that in the future periods, if the amounts from our reseller partner and agency arrangements account for a greater percentage of our operating activity, working capital requirements will increase as a result.